101 Things You Didn't Know about the Freemasons

 and John K. Young, Ph.D.

-I'll admit: I thought this was going to be a totally useless waste of a few dollars but, in order to stay up with the current literature, when I saw it in a local bookstore I tossed it in my basket.
+I'll admit: I thought this was going to be a totally useless waste of ten dollars but, in order to stay up with the current literature, when I saw it in a local bookstore I tossed it in my basket.
 It was mostly a good decision.

 When I returned home and found a review on Amazon, I was even more convinced I'd wasted my money based on a review which pointed out this connection.
 It took me nearly a year before I picked it up to pan it.
 Instead, I found a completely different approach, a fresher and more direct writing style, and more concise descriptions and definitions.
 In short, a FAR better book - and one which wasn't at all what I'd expected.